 When Should I Reserve Corporate Room Blocks?

 Booking in advance is the safest route as you never know when large events in the area may increase hotel prices on or around your event date.
-The good news is that COCO our fun group rate platform will alert you of any of these types of conventions.
+The good news is that our fun group rate platform will alert you of any of these types of conventions.
 However, the rule of thumb for reserving room blocks is typically 3-8 months ahead of your event.
 If you are just starting to plan your event, you can search for venues on The Venue Report to message them about their event spaces.
-Once you find your venue you can book your room blocks here too of course!
+Once you find your venue you can book your room blocks here too, of course!
 Who doesn't love a good one stop shop.
-Start Your Venue Search Now →
+Start Your Hotel Search Now →

 The more, the merrier in this case.
 This is YOUR company's trip, make it count!
 COCO is designed to handle customized requests so you can get tailored bids back (isn't that exciting?).
 Simply put, the more information the hotels have from you, the more they can do for you.

 Before you think WTH (that's "what the heck," not "work from home"), listen up.
 Reasons you may not have heard back from any hotels with a bid include: 1.
 You didn't meet the minimum night stay (2 night minimums are very common) 2.
-The hotels in the area may be completely booked 3.
-You set your budget way too low.
+The hotels in the area may be completely booked.
+3. You set your budget way too low.
 Inside tip: The further out you book, the less likely it is you'll run into these problems.
-Start Your Venue Search Now →
+Start Your Hotel Search Now →

 Reservation Confirmation: When is it Signed, Sealed and Delivered?